Halley-Software/halley.js/README.md

     // As long as the route ends with 's', but it can not contains only 's' for example: /s
     ```

-    - Of course, if you dont beings your route paths with a '/' it will throw an error too, an example would be this:
+    - Of course, if you dont starts your route paths with a '/' it will throw an error too, an example would be this:

     ```ts
     // Here we are using a literal regex, in this case, you need to escape the slash character (/), like in this example